vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. Executing the command will automatically open a web browser window prompting you to authenticate.
 Once prompted, sign in using the user account that has the Owner role in the target Azure subscription that you will use in this lab and close the web browser window.

-1. From the Git Bash prompt, run the following command to add the Azure Spring Cloud Azure CLI extension:
+1. From the Git Bash prompt, run the following command to add the Azure Spring Apps Azure CLI extension:

    ```bash
    az extension add --name spring-cloud